userx007/uScript/documentation/SCRIPTING_LANGUAGE_TUTORIAL.md

 PORTS  [=  /dev/ttyUSB0, /dev/ttyUSB1, /dev/ttyUSB2

-# Access a specific element directly
+# Constant index — a literal position you already know when writing the script
-PRINT  First port: $PORTS.$0
+PRINT  First port: $PORTS.0

+# Size — the element count, usable anywhere a plain macro is
+PRINT  Number of ports: $PORTS.SIZE

-# Combine with loop index — the natural pairing
+# Combine with loop index — the natural pairing for "do this for every element"
-i  ?=  REPEAT  port_scan  3
+i  ?=  REPEAT  port_scan  $PORTS.SIZE
     PRINT  Scanning $PORTS.$i
     UART.OPEN   $PORTS.$i  115200
     result  ?=  UART.READ_LINE